Judson Scott: Early years

 Scott was born in Azusa, California and attended Carl Sandberg Jr. High and Glendora High Schools.
 He then went to California State University, Fullerton, received a B.A. in Theatre Arts, and trained at the Actors Studio in Los Angeles.
-At the end of the school year in college, Scott entered the American College Theater Festival and won the Irene Ryan Award for Best Actor in the Western United States.
+At the end of the school year in college, Scott entered the American College Theatre Festival and won the Irene Ryan Award for Best Actor in the Western United States.
 Scott was then offered a scholarship to Yale School of Drama, but instead attended the Juilliard School in New York City, where he again graduated with a B.A. in Theater Arts.

 Career

 In 1979, Scott was in a Broadway production of Shakespeare's Richard III at the Cort Theatre for a one-month run.
 Appearing under the name Judson Earney, Scott took the role of Lord Grey in a cast featuring Al Pacino in the title role.
 Scott's credited film appearances in later years included I, the Jury (1982), Escape (1990), True Identity (1991), and Blade (1998).

 Scott starred in the short-lived 1982 science fiction television series The Phoenix.
 His other television roles include Lt.
 James in seven episodes of V, and as Sacha Malenkov on The Colbys.
 He also portrayed Peter Harrell on General Hospital in 1984–85 and Clay Monroe in One Life to Live in 1985.

-Other guest appearances include Mission: Impossible (as Ernst Graff in "The Legacy") Voyagers!, The Dukes of Hazzard, The A-Team, Babylon 5 (as "Knight One" in "And the Sky Full of Stars", 1994), Charmed (as "Necron" in episodes "A Witches Tale" 1 & 2), The Adventures of Brisco County, Jr. (Episode: No Man's Land.
-As outlaw brother Gill Swill), The X-Files and The Greatest American Hero (as Dak Hampton in the episode "Rock 'n' Roll").
+Other guest appearances include Mission: Impossible (as Ernst Graff in "The Legacy"), Voyagers!, The Dukes of Hazzard, The A-Team, Babylon 5 (as "Knight One" in "And the Sky Full of Stars", 1994), Charmed (as "Necron" in episodes "A Witches Tale" 1 & 2), The Adventures of Brisco County, Jr. (Episode: "No Man's Land", as outlaw Gill Swill), The X-Files and The Greatest American Hero (as Dak Hampton in the episode "Rock 'n' Roll").
 He also made three appearances on Matt Houston as a Navajo shaman turned assassin.